Documentation Index

 | Okta | SAML / OIDC | Available on request |

-| Google Workspace | OIDC | Available on request |
+| Google System | OIDC | Available on request |

 | Custom SAML/OIDC | SAML 2.0 / OIDC | Available on request |

-For other identity providers, contact [email protected].
+For other identity providers, contact support@seal.run.

 How SSO works